Continuous Integration

 Common Steps

-1. Use `setup_lfs` Action - If you need access to regression or atomic data, incorporate the setup_lfs action to ensure proper handling of large file storage.
+1. Use `setup_lfs` Action and `lfs-cache` workflow - If you need access to regression or atomic data, incorporate the setup_lfs action to ensure proper handling of large file storage. - The lfs-cache workflow is used to cache the regression data and atomic data and to check if the cache is available.

 2. Use `setup_env` Action - To configure your environment effectively, utilize the setup_env action.
 This will help establish the necessary variables and settings for your pipeline.